edemaine/furls/README.md

   For `type=number` inputs, this is automatically parsed into a Number.
 * `.oldValue`: The previous value of the `<input>` element (in particular during change events)

+In addition, you can add the following attributes, either when calling `addInput` or by looking up the input via `findInput` and adding it yourself:

+* `.encode(value)`: Encode the specified value into a string for the URL.
+  For example, you can reduce number precision, or replace characters that encode verbosely into characters that encode more succinctly.
+  Don't worry about URL encoding; whatever you return will be further encoded via `encodeURIComponent` and mapping space to `+`.
+  This method gets called with `this` set to the input object.
+* `.decode(value)`: Decode the specified string encoding from the URL into a value for this input.
+  For example, you can undo character encodings you did in `.encode`.
+  If your `.encode` doesn't need special decoding (e.g. it reduced number precision), then you don't need to specify `.decode`.
+  Don't worry about URL encoding; the `value` argument will already be decoded via `decodeURIComponent` and mapping `+` to space.
+  This method gets called with `this` set to the input object.